 Add Beads and a Loop

-I found these cute coral beads carved like tulips in my stash and think that the spiral headpins resemble leaves underneath them for fun earrings.
-I added a wire wrapped loop above the bead to keep the beads in place and provide a loop to hang them from.
+These cute coral beads carved like tulips are added with a wire wrapped loop above the bead to keep the beads in place and provide a loop to hang them from.

 Another option is to hang beads from the V indentation in the spiral headpin.Continue to 13 of 14 below.